okta/okta.github.io/_source/_posts/2019-06-19-spring-preauthorize.md

 ## Dependencies

 The dependencies for this tutorial are pretty simple.
-You need: 1.)
-Java 1.8+ installed, and 2.) an Okta developer account.
+You need: 1) Java 1.8+ installed, and 2) an Okta developer account.

-If you do not have Java installed, go to [the Java homepage on the Oracle website](https://www.java.com/en/download/).
-On a Mac, you can also use [SDKMAN](https://sdkman.io/).
+If you do not have Java installed, go to [AdoptOpenJDK](https://adoptopenjdk.net/).
+On *nix systems, you can also use [SDKMAN](https://sdkman.io/).

 If you do not already have a free Okta developer account, go to [our website and sign up](https://developer.okta.com/signup/).